Content updated on 26 November 2021

 Organising online a conference, a colloquium, a thesis defence, an exhibition or a hackathon: in order to guide the organisers of UNIGE events in this process, a website provides useful resources for organising and switching their initiatives to virtual and hybrid formats.

 Working meetings between colleagues, including those with participants from outside the institution, may be organised face-to-face.
-Participants may remove their masks once they are seated, provided that distance is respected.
+Participants may not remove their masks even when social distancing is respected.
 A COVID certificate is not required.

-Internal events of a festive nature organised by and for UNIGE staff in the university buildings (drinks parties, retirement parties, service meals, end-of-year parties, end-of-training aperitifs, networking aperitifs, are subject to the COVID certificate.
-Face masks are not compulsory.
+Internal events of a festive nature organised by and for UNIGE staff in the university buildings (drinks parties, retirement parties, service meals, end-of-year parties, end-of-training aperitifs, networking aperitifs, are not allowed inside University buildings.

 Given the constraints caused by the public-health situation, the Rectorate has set the following order of priority for events: